Our Best Minimalist Living Tips

 Your essentials are things you heavily rely on during the day.
 It can be an item like your bag or wallet, a space like your office, or even the app you use to take notes.
 Respect their utility by spending a few minutes each week keeping them in order — so they can continue to be of value to you.

-The ability to regard yourself highly, instead of depending on approval or acceptance from others, is requisite to living a simple life.
+Another one of our favorite overlooked minimalist tips, the ability to regard yourself highly, instead of depending on approval or acceptance from others, is requisite to living a simple life.
 If someone doesn’t add value to your life (and more importantly you don’t add value to theirs), it may not be a relationship worth having.

 If you struggle with taking things off your list, use the Eisenhower rule to assist you.
 Create a 2×2 grid with the labels Important / Not Important (horizontal) and Urgent / Not Urgent (vertical).
 Allocate your tasks to one of the four buckets.
 Delegate anything that’s Not Important / Urgent and eliminate anything that’s Not Important / Not Urgent.